-An all natural, non-fading, protector of soapstone and wood
+An all-natural soapstone sealer – non-fading, protector of soapstone countertops and other porous surfaces

-Finally an all-natural, earth-friendly product that can be used on Soapstone kitchen countertops, marble countertops, concrete, slate, and other porous surfaces.
-“Soapstone Sealer” will provide a low luster wood finish on soapstone without the continuous reapplication that is required with mineral oil.
+Finally, an all-natural, earth-friendly heat-resistant product that can be used on Soapstone kitchen countertops, marble countertops, concrete, slate, and other porous surfaces.
+“Soapstone Sealer” will provide a low luster finish on any soapstone countertops without the continuous reapplication that is required with mineral oil.
 It is a perfect fit for any kitchen and bath design.

-Soapstone Sealer is made from all natural products and is not a petroleum product like mineral oil.
-Mineral oil, also known as liquid petrolatum, is a byproduct in the distillation of petroleum to produce gasoline.
+Soapstone Sealer is made from all-natural products and is not a petroleum product like mineral oil.
+Mineral oil, also known as petroleum distillate, is a byproduct in the distillation of petroleum to produce gasoline.
 Mineral oil is a non-drying oil.
 What this means is that it does not evaporate but is picked up and transferred around the house.
-This is how it disappears off the soapstone.
-Our Soapstone Sealer & Wood Wax cannot be applied over a previously mineral oiled surface.
+This is how it disappears off your soapstone countertop.
+Our Soapstone Sealer cannot be applied over a previously mineral-oiled surface.
 Mineral oil must be removed from the soapstone countertop before applying.
 See the Directions section for more details.

 - 4 oz. covers 50 sq. ft.

 - 8 oz. covers 100 sq. ft.